-If you want to make any alterations to your property, your lease or agreement will explain what permissions you need first.
+If you want to make any alterations to your property, your agreement will explain what permissions you need first.
 Examples of work you need permission for might include:

 - Building an extension.